 Set back from the harbour and close to the historic Old Market Square, you’ll find the family-run Windjammer Inn.
 Pick from doorstep sandwiches or ploughman’s for lunch and hot, traditional pub grub throughout the day.
 Well-behaved pooches (and kids) are always welcome.

 Find out more about The Windjammer Inn.

-If, after all that good food and drink, you need some activity to work it off check out our post about easy day trips from Dartmouth.
+If, after all that hearty food and drink, you need some activity to work it off, check out our choice of easy day trips from Dartmouth.